-- The quantity name, a character string.
-Any ASCII character string shall be supported, but at least for now we shall require that for Quantity objects used in the Data Descriptor, the string shall consist of only alphabetic upper or lower case letters a-z,A-Z; numeric digits, 0-9; the symbols +,- and underscore (\).
+- The descriptor name, a character string.
+Any ASCII character string shall be supported, but we recommend that the string shall consist of only alphabetic upper or lower case letters a-z,A-Z; numeric digits, 0-9; the symbols +,- and underscore ().
 In particular, spaces are not permitted (except trailing spaces which are not considered to be significant).
+Internally defined descriptors in the DM use the leading character #.
 At this level, case is significant, although we anticipate that user access routines will not be case-sensitive and recommend that names be unique within a table even when case is ignored.
 The idea here is that we may want to name something MaxVoltage instead of MAXVOLTAGE so that the software knows how to print it nicely, but we don't want to require that the user has to get the capitalization right when searching for it.
-So case is remembered, and returned correctly, but matches are case insensitive. - The quantity unit.
+So case is remembered, and returned correctly, but matches are case insensitive.

+- The unit.
 A character string which specifies the physical unit.
-Should comply with the HEASARC/OGIP format on unit strings or the JCMLIB specification for unit strings. - The Description is a string which is used to label human readable output such as ASCII print files and graphical axis labels.
+Should comply with the HEASARC/OGIP format on unit strings or the JCMLIB specification for unit strings.

+- The Description is a string which is used to label human readable output such as ASCII print files and graphical axis labels.
 It is a longer name which may include spaces and other special characters, including backslash.
 I suggest the use of TeX escape sequences which are supported by some graphics libraries such as SM, for instance '\ alpha' for α.
-Thus a Quantity might have the name 'RA' and the description '\ alpha (J2000.0)'. - The Display Format indicates the preferred output format for a single data value associated with the quantity in a text browser.
+Thus a Descriptor might have the name 'RA' and the description '\ alpha (J2000.0)'.

+- The Display Format indicates the preferred output format for a single data value associated with the quantity in a text browser.
 It is required that the Display Format can be returned as a string Fortran format specification compatible with the TDISPn keyword in a FITS file.
 This optional information may be provided as a hint to browsers to let them format tabular output efficiently.
 For instance, a quantity stored as a 4 byte integer might be known to only take values less than 1000, allowing a display format of 'I4' instead of the larger 'I10' needed by an arbitrary 4 byte integer.
 Pixel coordinates might be displayed as 'F8.3' while a time specification in seconds might require the greater precision of 'F20.6'.
-However, the display format may be absent or the browser may choose not to use it, it's just provided to help make the output pretty. - The Data Type indicates the type of data in an associated Element.
-Supported data types shall include: - Integer, 2 byte - Integer, 4 byte
+However, the display format may be absent or the browser may choose not to use it, it's just provided to help make the output pretty.

+- The Data Type indicates the type of data in an associated Element.
+Supported data types shall include:

+- Integer, 2 byte

+- Integer, 4 byte

+- IEEE Real, 4 byte.
+The specification of IEEE here indicates that it must be possible to return the data in IEEE format, and it must be possible to store IEEE special values such as NaN and -Inf.
+How the data are actually stored internally or in a data file is an implementation detail.

+- IEEE Real, 8 byte

+- Logical, 1 byte

+- String, specified fixed number of ASCII bytes s (Unicode is not currently supported).

+- Bit, 1 byte

+- Unsigned Byte, 1 byte

+- Unsigned Integer, 2 bytes

+- Unsigned Integer, 4 bytes